UltraCart/rest_api_v2_sdk_javascript/docs/AutoOrderApi.md

 var apiInstance = new UltraCartRestApiV2.AutoOrderApi();

-var autoOrderCode = "autoOrderCode_example"; // String | The auto order oid to retrieve.
+var auto_order_code = "auto_order_code_example"; // String | The auto order oid to retrieve.

 var opts = {
-  'expand': "expand_example" // String | The object expansion to perform on the result.
+  '_expand': "_expand_example" // String | The object expansion to perform on the result.
 See documentation for examples };

 var callback = function(error, data, response) {